 Located just before the tunnel you go through when entering Finale Ligure from the Savona side,

-Maria and my son consider the Finale Ligure beaches as the best beaches in Liguria however this is based not on the beach aesthetics alone but on the whole charming atmosphere of the town.
+Maria and my son consider the Finale Ligure beaches to be the best beaches in Liguria; however, this is based not on the beach aesthetics alone but on the whole charming atmosphere of the town.

 If you would like to stay in Finale Ligure, I would suggest you try to stay at one of the hotels along the beachfront; the excellent Hotel Moroni would be my choice.

 Around six kilometers before you get to Finale Ligure, you pass through a town called Varigotti.
 Here is a beach that seems almost Sardinian in beauty.

-It is the Baia dei Saraceni, a crescent shaped beach lapped by a sea of ever changing turquoise and emarald shades.
-Definitely top of my list of the best beaches in Liguria.
+It is the Baia dei Saraceni, a crescent-shaped beach lapped by a sea of ever-changing turquoise and emerald shades.
+It is definitely at the top of my list of the best beaches in Liguria.

 The beach is actually just before you get to Varigotti, coming from the Savona direction, and is hemmed in by rocks and gorgeous wooded hills.

 The warm, shallow waters are a delight to swim and snorkel in.

 Varigotti itself is an idyllic little village of multi-hued fishermen’s cottages.

 In Varigotti we have always enjoyed staying at the Hotel Albatross, right in the heart of this magical little village with great sea views.

-The hotel is really helpful with everything from suggesting great walks through to organizing boat trips to explore the coastal beaches.
+The hotel is really helpful with everything from suggesting great walks to organizing boat trips to explore the coastal beaches.